Update to the latest version of PDK to get new features, improvements, and bug fixes.

 Update your module to keep it current with PDK or custom module template changes.

-Ensure that the module you are updating is compatible with PDK version 1.3.0 or later.
+Before you begin Ensure that the module you are updating is compatible with PDK version 1.3.0 or later.
 If the module was created with versions of PDK earlier than 1.3.0, convert the module to the current template with the pdk convert command.
-See the page about converting modules for more information.
+See converting modules for more information.

 To check for template changes without making changes, run